-Chelsea Wait is a PhD candidate in Architecture in the buildings-landscapes-cultures program (BLC) at the School of Architecture and Planning (SARUP), University of Wisconsin-Milwaukee (UWM).
-Coming from an interdisciplinary background, Chelsea has focused on community collaboration, storytelling, public history, local architecture history, and integrates her public art practice.
-Her dissertation uses the BLC field school interviews and documentation to focus on care, more specifically how residents of Milwaukee’s North Side care for their homes, streets, neighbors, and neighborhoods in ways that the municipality cannot.
+Chelsea Wait is a PhD candidate in Architecture at the School of Architecture and Urban Planning (SARUP), University of Wisconsin-Milwaukee (UWM).
+With an interdisciplinary background, Chelsea has focused on community collaboration, storytelling, public history, local architecture history, and integrates her public art practice.
+Chelsea’s dissertation looks at how people practice care as it relates to the built environment and urban landscape.
+She looks at community archives and traditional archives in order to thoroughly understand how we, as humans, construct a shared existence in the physical world imbued with our cultural values.
 This paints a more detailed look at who building ‘users’ are, and a long-term perspective on the relationship between users and the buildings and places they inhabit.
-Chelsea has practiced studio art as well as public art with murals in Milwaukee, Wyoming, Indiana, and Navajo Nation.
-Her arts practice involves woodworking, painting, pottery, furniture, and lighting design.
+Her research focuses on Sherman Park, Milwaukee, the site of intersecting poverty, racism, incarceration, and dispossession, and finds that focusing on acts of care as a means to strengthen vulnerable community networks.
+She has led workshops on sensory ethnography, home and belonging, and racialization of the landscape.
 She has received a 2014 UWM Teaching Award as well as the 2014 Leenhouts Memorial Scholarship.
 She was a 2018 Ambassador from UWM for the Vernacular Architecture Forum.
 She has presented her work at conferences of the Society of Architectural Historians, American Folklore Society, Imagining America, the Vernacular Architecture Forum, the Center for Excellence in Teaching and Learning (UWM), and the Landscape, Space, and Place Conference at Indiana University.

 In addition to her arts practice, she has professional experience with the Archaeological Exploration of Sardis in Turkey, a joint project between Cornell University and Harvard Art Museums.
-Since 2013, she is has taught a course in the Peck School of the Arts entitled Multicultural America, about visual culture, race, and artistic representation.
+Since 2013, she has also taught a course in the Peck School of the Arts entitled Multicultural America, about visual culture, race, and artistic representation.
+Chelsea’s professional experience includes public art practice and studio design in lighting, furniture, and relief murals.
+She is currently an adjunct faculty at SARUP, teaching introduction to design and local architecture histories.

 Bachelor of Science in Architecture, Ball State University, 2008